Text Link

 But being weighed can be very stressful and triggering for someone who is recovering, or has recovered, from an eating disorder.
 Seeing a number on the scale can provoke intense anxiety in someone who is afraid of gaining weight and has previously engaged in extreme measures of controlling their weight.
 This can trigger them to resort to disordered eating behaviors.

-So, instead of open weigh-ins, where an individual sees or is told the number on the scale and which can be harmful to those recovering from eating disorders, Within incorporates blind weigh-ins in its treatment plans when weigh-ins are medically necessary.
-Blind weigh-ins do not require individuals to see or hear their weight and can prevent them from becoming stressed or being triggered.
+So, instead of open weigh-ins, where an individual sees or is told the number on the scale, which can be harmful to those recovering from eating disorders, Within incorporates blind weigh-ins in its treatment plans when weigh-ins are medically necessary.
+Blind weigh-ins do not require individuals to see or hear their weight and can prevent them from becoming stressed or triggered.

-Regardless of where you are on your recovery journey, the most important thing is to never give up.
-The path can sometimes feel more like an endless loop than a through-line to wellness.
-But each step forward will make you stronger and get you one step farther toward your goal—and toward a healthier and happier future.
+Regardless of where you are on your recovery journey, the most important thing is never giving up.
+The path can sometimes feel more like an endless loop than a throughline to wellness.
+But each step forward will make you stronger and get you one step farther toward your goal and a healthier and happier future.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.